Eynorey/SAM/_docs/UC-Specification-Manage-account.md

 5. [Postconditions](# 5-postconditions)
 6. [Extension Points](# 6-extension-points)

 ## 1\.
-Book Course
+Manage Account

 ### 1.1 Brief Description

-Implementation of this use case will allow the user to book a course and by that get in touch with somebody who can teach him or her interesting topics.
-Only registered users will have access to this functionality, as there is no way for a guest to take a course offered by SAM.
+Implementation of this use case will allow the user to edit his or her profile information (email address, degree, etc).
+Only registered users will have access to this functionality, as unregistered users don't have a profile on SAM.

 ## 2\.
 Flow of Events